stacks-network/docs/_develop/zero_to_dapp_3.md

    For example, you could edit your animal or visit the other pages such as **Animals** or **Territories**.

-7. Go back to your terminal where you started you application is running.
+7. Go back to your terminal where you started your application is running.
 8. Press `CTRL-C` to stop the application.

    <img src="images/kingdom-stop.png" alt="">